 Figure 2.
-Total catch reported (raised weight in tons) of southern bluefin tuna from 2006-2016.
+Total catch reported (raised weight in tons) of southern bluefin tuna from 2006-2017.

 Fishing intensity of tuna fishery represented by number landings and number of active vessels.
-Figure 2b showed that the number of landing is showing a decreasing trend from 2006 to 2011 but relatively stable since 2012.
-As for the number of active vessels was relatively stable between 107 to 190 unit (Figure 3).
+Figure 2b showed that the number of landing is showing a decreasing trend since 2004.
+The lowest landing frequency was recorded in 2017, even though the number of active vessels was relatively stable between 107 to 190 unit (Figure 3).
+This was the result on transshipment ban and moratorium on foreign vessels policies.